Shruti733/Pewlett-Hackard-Analysis/README.md

 ![1952_retiring_employees](image_analysis/1952_retiring_employees.png)

 For example, if we analyze the data for dept `d004` for retiring employees and mentorship eligible employees, we can see that there are only `2 staff` eligible for mentorship against `65 retiring staff`.
-Also there are only `99 senior engineer` eligible for mentorship against `1522 retiring senior engineer`, which do not look sufficient to provide mentorship to new generation employees.
+Also, there are only `99 senior engineer` eligible for mentorship against `1522 retiring senior engineer`, which do not look sufficient to provide mentorship to new generation employees.